qupath/qupath-docs/docs/reference/building.md

 If you're moderately comfortable working from a command line, there's not much required to build QuPath:

 1. Install git, e.g. from <https://git-scm.com>
-2. Install OpenJDK 17, e.g. from [adoptium.net](https://adoptium.net/en-GB/temurin/releases/?version=17)
+2. Install OpenJDK 21 or later, e.g. from [adoptium.net](https://adoptium.net/en-GB/temurin/releases/?version=21)
 3. Open a command prompt in an empty directory and run the following: